What is Online Pole Studio?

 What's included with the Premium Membership?

-Over 60 combination tutorials covering pole dancing, lollipop lyra, and floor work.
+Over 70 combination tutorials covering pole dancing, lollipop lyra, and floor work.
 There are tutorials from 4 instructors at 4 difficulty levels.
-More tutorials coming every month!
+More tutorials coming frequently!

 How do I purchase?